xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-[^ln-first]: We are not the first nor the only instructors to think about digital pedagogy this way, nor are we the only ones to be offering a course based on these principles.
-Software Carpentry, for example, has been advocating a similar approach since its inception.
+[^ln-first]: We are not the first nor the only instructors to think about digital pedagogy this way, nor are we the only ones to be offering a course based on these principles.  *Software Carpentry*, for example, has been advocating a similar approach since its inception.
 Similarly, the *Programming Historian* is "an online, open-access, peer-reviewed suite of tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate their research."
 See also @harrell_toward_2015.
+Ultimately we are hopeful that we are able to approximate the sort of "soup to nuts" approach advocated by Theodore Nelson in *Computers Lib / Dream Machines* [@nelson_computers_1974].

 ### 1.1 Demystify everyday computation